-And while it’s true that a non-certified financial planner can still commit to the fiduciary standard, you have no guarantee that they possess the knowledge and expertise it will take to deliver what actually is in your best interests.
+And while it’s true that a non-certified financial planner can still commit to the fiduciary standard, you have no guarantee that they possess the knowledge and expertise it will take to deliver what actually is in your accounts best interests.

 What else can a certified financial planner professional do for you?

-Here are seven ways the wrong financial advisor can injure your finances and cripple your future well-being, for you as well as your family even after you die.
+Here are seven ways the wrong financial advisor can injure your finances accounts and cripple your future well-being, for you as well as your family even after you die.

 Poor Investment Performance